-Unlike some other States and Territories, the NSW Public Guardian does not have power to intervene and make a decision to resolve a disagreement within a family or between family and treating health professionals about appropriate treatment, or where decisions are being made inappropriately.
-The NSW Public Guardian can provide information and advice to the community about end of life decision-making and the NSW guardianship regime.
-For more information and contact details, visit the Public Guardian.
+The Public Guardian does not have power to intervene and make a decision to resolve a disagreement about treatment e.g. within a family, or between family and health professionals, or where decisions are being made inappropriately.
+It can however provide information and advice to the community about end of life decision-making and the State's guardianship regime.
+For more information visit the NSW Trustee & Guardian.

 Health care decision-making by a substitute decision-maker

 What health care and medical treatment decisions can a substitute decision-maker make?